drakkar-workshop/drakkar2025-demo-oceananigans/README.md

 To download and install Julia for your system visit the [Julia download website](https://julialang.org/downloads/) (easy option) or follow the instructions to build Julia from source in the Julia [github repository](https://github.com/JuliaLang/julia) (a tad more difficult).

-Once julia is downloaded and installed, it is possible to access the Julia interactive session or [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/#The-Julia-REPL) through a terminal
+Once Julia is installed, we can access the Julia interactive session or [REPL](https://docs.julialang.org/en/v1/stdlib/REPL/#The-Julia-REPL) through a terminal
 ```julia
 $ julia
                _